awsdocs/amazon-ecr-user-guide/doc_source/getting-started-console.md

-# Getting started with Amazon ECR using the AWSManagement Console<a name="getting-started-console"></a>
+# Getting started with Amazon ECR using the AWS Management Console<a name="getting-started-console"></a>

 Get started with Amazon ECR by creating a repository in the Amazon ECR console\.
 The Amazon ECR console guides you through the process to get started creating your first repository\.